 If you would like to write content or create a video for Sourcegraph Learn, please review our style and process guidelines.
 The issue or doc format above is a good place to start.
 All work must be reviewed by the Developer Education team prior to publication.

-For features on the Sourcegraph Learn site, please feel free to file an Feature request issue.
+For features on the Sourcegraph Learn site, please feel free to file a Feature request issue.
 All of our work is tracked on Jira, please check to make sure your feature request is not currently in development.

 File a Bug report issue if you find a bug on our platform.

-If you notice another issue, feel free to use the bug report issue (if it is ok for this to be a public), or contact us on Slack for internal concerns.
+If you notice another issue, feel free to use the bug report issue (if it is ok for this to be public), or contact us on Slack for internal concerns.